vsekhar/fabula/docs/protocol.md

 Consistent-Token: 2f9669ad4879740ce56
 ```

-The timestamp provided by the server during transaction acceptance must be strictly greater than the timestamp of any transaction the server has committed that has touched the data invovled in the transaction.
+The timestamp provided by the server during transaction acceptance must be strictly greater than the timestamp of any transaction the server has committed that has touched the data involved in the transaction.
 For example, if `/accounts/clientId/balance` was last modified on BankA.com by a transaction with timestamp ...693, then the server must respond with a new timestamp of ...694 or greater.
 Note that this is not (yet) the timestamp assigned to the transaction, only the timestamp reflecting the acceptance of this in-progress transaction.
 The `Consistent-Token` is a token is used below for ordering.

 The client issues a similar request to all servers in the transaction.